zelalem-ux/recipe-api/README.md

 To get started with the server, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies by running npm install.
+2. Install the required dependencies by running `npm install`.
-3. Start the server by running npm start.
+3. Start the server by running `npm start`.

-The server should now be up and running on http://localhost:3000.
+The server should now be up and running on `http://localhost:3000`.

 ## API Endpoints